 Of course, children will not draw brownie-pan pictures for every fraction multiplication problem the rest of their lives.
 But they need to spend plenty of time thinking about what it means to take a fraction of a fraction and how that meaning controls the numbers in their calculation.
 They need to ask questions and to put things in their own words and wrestle with the concept until it makes sense to them.
 Only then will their understanding be strong enough to support future learning.

 CREDITS: “School Discussion” photo (top) by Flashy Soup Can via Flicker (CC BY 2.0).
-This is the fifth post in my Understanding Math series, adapted from the expanded paperback edition of Let’s Play Math: How Families Can Learn Math Together and Enjoy It.
-Coming in early 2016 to your favorite online bookstore…
+This is the fifth post in my Understanding Math series, adapted from my book Let’s Play Math: How Families Can Learn Math Together—and Enjoy It, available at your favorite online book dealer.

 Claim your two free learning guide booklets, and be one of the first to hear about new books, revisions, and sales or other promotions.